neuroretransmit/iching-unicode/README.md

 ## FAQ

-### *Why?*

-1. Invulnerable to cribbing.
-2. Invulnerable to genetic algorithms/hill-climbing.
-3. Computationally inexpensive to encrypt/decrypt.
-4. No heavy math skills required to understand.
-5. Brute-force is moot.
-You are attacking the intermediate representation of compressed data (without compression container).

 #### *Why the I Ching?*

 It conveniently has 64 hexagrams, it was between that and codons.
 It also has the bonus feature of consisting of